This is a guest post by Caleb Cousens from SocialMediaWizard.com

 Social media wants more visual content

 Indeed our brains are built to process images WAY faster than text.
-60,000 times faster, in fact.
+MIT neuroscientists say we can process an image in as little as 13 milliseconds!

 The way social media is going is showing us as much.